elijahgreenstein/okura/README.md

 okura --test activate <env>
 ```

-To list the active environment, use:
+To print the active environment, use:

 ```
 okura env